 The business of certain MLPs is affected by supply and demand for energy commodities because such MLPs derive revenue and income based upon the volume of the underlying commodity produced, transported, processed, distributed, and/or marketed.
-Pipeline MLPs have indirect commodity exposure to gas and oil price volatility because although they do not own the underlying energy commodity, the general level of commodity prices may affect the volume of the commodity that the MLP delivers to its customers and the cost of providing services such as distributing natural gas liquids.
+Pipeline MLPs have indirect commodity exposure to gas and oil price volatility because although they do not own the underlying energy commodity, the general level of commodity prices may affect the volume of the commodity that the MLP delivers to its customers and the cost of providing services such as distributing natural gas liquids ("NGLs").
 The costs of natural gas pipeline MLPs to perform services may exceed the negotiated rates under "negotiated rate" contracts.
 Specifically, processing MLPs may be directly affected by energy commodity prices.
-Propane MLPs own the underlying energy commodity, and therefore have direct exposure to energy commodity prices, although Tortoise Capital Advisors, L.L.C. (the "Adviser" or "Tortoise Capital") intends to target high quality MLPs that seek to mitigate or manage direct margin exposure to commodity prices.
+Propane MLPs own the underlying energy commodity, and therefore have direct exposure to energy commodity prices, although the Adviser intends to target high quality MLPs that seek to mitigate or manage direct margin exposure to commodity prices.
 However, the MLP industry in general could be hurt by market perception that an MLP's performance and valuation are directly tied to commodity prices.